chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - As a user, I want to remove stock when I no longer want to track them or have sold them
 - As a user, I want to see detailed information about a stock, including its historical performance, so that I can make informed decisions about my investments <!-- Charts, Recent prices -->
 - As a user, I want to choose my preferred currency so that the stock values in my portfolio can be shown in my selected currency
-- As a user, I want to calculate the average values of my stocks accross different exchange platforms do that I can get a clear idea of their total worth, even if I have purchsed them from different exchanges
+- As a user, I want to calculate the average values of my stocks across different exchange platforms do that I can get a clear idea of their total worth, even if I have purchased them from different exchanges
 - As a user, I want to calculate the estimate payments for my real estate stocks so that I can estimate the tax impact of those dividends
 - As a user, I want to filter stocks in my portfolio based on different criteria so that I can easily find and compare specific stocks in my portfolio